 Is hands-free technology safer?

 Most safety experts support increasing penalties for distracted driving, but there is some debate about whether a ban on handheld devices will actually make driving safer.
-On the one hand, of the 15 states that have banned handheld devices behind the wheel, 12 have seen decreases in traffic fatalities.
+On the one hand, of the states that have banned handheld devices behind the wheel, a majority have seen decreases in traffic fatalities (including Georgia).

 However, as Scientific American reports, numerous studies have also found that hands-free devices are no safer than handheld devices when used behind the wheel.
 That’s because what is most distracting about talking or texting behind the wheel is not the act of physically touching or looking at a screen, but having one’s mental attention focused on something other than driving.